lcayton/RandomBallCover-CPU/readme.txt

   both.  searchExact(..) is somewhat faster for systems with a small number of cores.
 I recommend using searchExactManyCores(..) for systems with more than 4 cores, though you might try both methods.

+* The algorithms implemented here work for an arbitrary metric.
+The implementation currently only supports the L_1 and L_2 distance.
+An arbitrary L_p distance is trivial to add by redefining 3 constants.
+  See defs.h for an example.
+If you wish to implement your own metric, simply replace the two functions in dists.{c,h}.